rabstolaf/bwsys/03_scripting.md

 $ touch myscript.sh
 ```
 This will create an empty file named _myscript.sh_
 Notice the .sh file extension.
-This is not requrired but it is convention.
+This is not required but it is a convention.

 Let's edit this file to create our first script.
 ```sh